mpv-player/mpv/DOCS/man/options.rst

     Setting this to a very low value or 0 may make the player think seeking is broken, or may make it perform multiple seeks.

+    Setting this to a high value may lead to quadratic runtime behavior.

 Program Behavior
 ----------------